 To create an API key:

-Navigate to Admin > Access Control > API Keys, and click Create API Key.
+Navigate to Security > Access Control > API Keys, and click Create API Key.

 Enter a name and description for the key.

 Set the key expiration or select Never expire to create a key without an expiration.

 Click the Copy icon to copy the key and store the key in a secure location.

 ImportantThe key is only displayed one time; it is not available in YugabyteDB Managed after you click Done.
 Store keys in a secure location.
 If you lose a key, revoke it and create a new one.

 Revoke an API key